DeanDodds/milestoneprojectone/README.md

 1. Bootstrap 5:
    * Used for responsiveness and styling of the website.
 2. Slick:
-   * Used to create responsive carosell elements on the home and video/music pages of the website.
+   * Used to create responsive carousel elements on the video/music page of the website.
 3. Font Awesome:
-   * Used to import icons used on every page of the website.
+   * Used to import icons that used across every page of the website.
 4. Google Fonts:
    * Used to import Montserrat and Lora fonts.
 5. Photoshop: